-Although there have been relatively few clinical trials examining the safety and efficacy of resveratrol supplements, these studies did not report any adverse side effects for doses of 20 mg and 2000 mg a day.
+Although there have been relatively few clinical trials examining the safety and efficacy of resveratrol supplements, these studies did not report any adverse side effects for doses of 20 mg and 2000 mg per day.
 However, most clinical trials followed subjects for a relatively short time period (three or fewer months), and little is known about long-term effects.
 Because resveratrol has been shown to have blood thinning capabilities [35, 36], patients taking anti-platelet or anti-coagulant medications should avoid resveratrol supplements.
 One clinical trial reported serious safety concerns of kidney failure with resveratrol plus standard medical treatment of multiple myeloma (cancer) patients .

-Doses between 20 mg and 2000 mg a day have been used and reported to be generally safe in short-term (three or fewer months) clinical trials.
+Doses between 20 mg and 2000 mg per day have been used and reported to be generally safe in short-term (three or fewer months) clinical trials.
 It is always a good idea to consult your primary care provider before starting resveratrol supplementation, particularly if you use blood thinners or anti-coagulant drugs.

 A number of clinical trials are exploring the possible efficacy of resveratrol supplements for various disease conditions.
 One group in Germany is examining whether 6 months of resveratrol supplementation can improve learning and affect brain changes in older, healthy individuals (NCT00996229).
 Other ongoing studies are trying to determine if resveratrol can modify Alzheimer’s disease brain proteins, as well as cognition and brain structure in patients with Alzheimer’s disease (NCT01504854) and mild cognitive impairment (NCT01219244).
 In addition to brain function, resveratrol is also being studied for its possible benefits in diabetes and obesity (NCT01158417), cancer (NCT01476592), and cardiovascular disease (NCT01914081).
 More information about these and other clinical trials can be found at clinicaltrials.gov.
 More information about clinical trials in Europe can be found at clinicaltrialsregister.eu.